gonzalo123/SQS2HTTP/README.md

                 logger.exception(e)
 ```

-to post to the http server we can use requests
+To post to the http server we can use requests.

 ```python
 import requests
 import json